Frequently Asked Questions and Terminology

 How do you plan to work with the hospitals?
 Will they have a stake in this?

-We have been meeting together with professionals from the pediatric palliative care departments to determine the best care that can be provided at this free-standing, community-based children’s hospice and respite care home.
-As part of our governance structure, we have a Clinical Advisory Council that represents an interdisciplinary team of professionals from various pediatric healthcare organizations in the Twin Cities.
-One of the pediatric palliative care physicians is on the Board of Directors for Crescent Cove.
+Crescent Cove has actively met with with professionals from the pediatric palliative care departments to determine the best care that can be provided at this free-standing, community-based children’s respite & hospice care home.
+As part of our governance structure, we have a Clinical Advisory Council that represents an interdisciplinary team of professionals from various pediatric healthcare organizations in the Twin Cities, and we aim to have pediatricians and pediatric palliative care physicians on our Board.

-At this time, the hospitals have not contributed financially, but it is our hope and plan that over time, each hospital may be able and willing to contribute a portion of the operational costs, as this home will serve children cared for by each organization.
+At this time, our local hospitals have not contributed financially, but it is our hope and plan that over time, each hospital may be able and willing to contribute a portion of the operational costs, as this home will serve children cared for by each organization.

 How does reimbursement work?
 What will the operational model look like?

 Currently, there is no reimbursement available for respite stays through Medicaid or private insurance providers.
-Crescent Cove has a Reimbursement Task Force that is committed to understanding what will need to be in place in order to access reimbursement in the future.
-Because this home and the model for this home has not existed in our state, there are many details to be understood – including the most appropriate state license for the home – so that children can stay for both respite and, as needed, at the end-of-life.
+Crescent Cove is committed to understanding what will need to be in place in order to access reimbursement in the future.
+Because this home and the model for this home has not existed in our state, there are many details to be understood, including the most appropriate state license for the home, so that children can stay for both respite and, as needed, at the end-of-life.
 In order for this model of care to be sustainable in the future, it will be essential to access reimbursement through Medicaid or private healthcare insurance plans in the future.
 The Board hired an accounting firm, Wipfli to verify this information as well as to review the existing models in the United States.

-Crescent Cove has learned from Ryan House in Arizona, George Mark Children’s Home in California and Dr. Bob’s Place in Maryland that as they navigate this discussion on an individual, case-by-case basis, they are slowly accessing some reimbursement for end-of-life care.
+Crescent Cove has learned from "like houses" like Ryan House in Arizona, George Mark Children’s Home in California and Dr. Bob’s Place in Maryland as they navigate this discussion on an individual, case-by-case basis.
 Primarily, these homes, similar to those in the United Kingdom, Canada and Australia are funded by philanthropic funds.

 Children do not access Medicare as adults do in order to receive respite or hospice support.
 Furthermore, adult hospice homes frequently operate on a fee for service.
 It is our goal to offer respite and end-of-life care to children and families at no cost.
 This is because we do not want to turn families away and know that many families who have a child with a life-limiting condition have often exhausted all of their financial resources and have tapped into their long-term savings to look after their child.
 This model differs from the adult residential hospice model.

 Wipfli LLP accounting firm has reviewed and refined our operating budget projections and capital campaign goal.
-Our capital campaign goal is $10 million, which includes the building and two years of operational funds essential for sustainability.
-Our annual operating budget once the home is built is $2-3 million depending on a low or high census.
-We are working with Ridgeview Medical Center to determine areas where we can share costs to benefit both of our operational budgets.
+Once open and operating, our annual budget will be approximately $2 million, depending on a low or high census.
 In order to be sustainable into the future, Crescent Cove is working to understand a reimbursement model from third party payers like Medicaid or health insurance plans to support the ongoing operations.
 Ultimately, philanthropic funds will be needed to primarily support the ongoing operations of the home for the first 3-5 years.